shakakibara12/qemu-anti-detection/README.md

  | Encrypt    | VMProtect | ☑️ |
  | Encrypt    | VProtect | ☑️ |

-‼️ There are games that cannot run under this environment but I am not sure whether QEMU has been detected, because the game doesn't report "Virtual machine detected" specifically.
+‼️ There are still a lot games that cannot run under this environment because the games are becoming more and more complex, it is hard to know what they are looking at to detect the VM specifically
-If you have any clue, feel free to tell me :)
+If you have any clues, feel free to join in!

 ### Flaws this patch does not fix in QEMU's source:
 These commands exit with "No instance(s) available" and could therefore EXPOSE THE VM.
 We do not yet know how to simulate this data.